junxit/us-congress-bills-110/bill.md

         - **(I)** the pricing of agriculture and energy commodities; and
         - **(II)** risk management functions; and
       - **(ii)** contribute to economically efficient price discovery.
-  - **(3)** *Report* Not later than 2 years after the date of the enactment of this Act, the Comptroller General shall submit to the Committee on Agriculture of the House of Representatives and the Committee on Agriculture, Nutrition, and Forestry of the Senate a report that describes the results of the study.
+  - **(3)** *Report* Not later than 2 years after the date of the enactment of this Act, the Commodity Futures Trading Commission shall submit to the Committee on Agriculture of the House of Representatives and the Committee on Agriculture, Nutrition, and Forestry of the Senate a report that describes the results of the study.

 ## § 14.
 Over-the-counter authority